 View Our Photo Gallery

-These before and after photos are of patients that have had surgery performed by Dr Layt.
-These patients have consented to the photos to be shown.
-These are the actual photos and the photos have not been altered or digitally enhanced.
+These photos are of actual consented patients of this clinic.
+The photos have not been altered or digitally enhanced.
 Every patient is an individual and therefore final surgical results will vary from patient to patient.
 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.

 Who is a candidate?